 Hamilton, Ralph.
 "Moving Ideas and Money: Issues and Opportunities in Funder Funding Collaboration."
-Issues in Philanthropy and Community Change, February 27, 2002. www.fundersnetwork.org/files/learn/Moving_Ideas_and Money_Paper_2002.pdf.
+University of Chicago, February 27, 2002. www. fundersnetwork.org/files/learn/Moving\Ideas\and\Money\Paper\2002.pdf.

 Ralph Hamilton, a senior research associate and co-director of the Chapin Hall Center for Children at the University of Chicago, prepared this paper to inform The Funders' Network for Smart Growth and Livable Cities about issues in and approaches to funding collaboration.
 Hamilton's central argument is that the benefits of collaboration should justify the time and opportunity cost partners invest.